 Simple English definitions for legal terms

-Read a random definition: commission to examine a witness
+Read a random definition: in gross

 Cumulative legacy: A type of gift that someone leaves in their will.
 It's when they give more than one gift to the same person in the same will.
 This is different from just giving the same gift twice.
 For example, if someone leaves their friend $100 and then also leaves them their car, that's a cumulative legacy.
 The friend gets both gifts, not just one or the other.